rajesh-adk-137/autogenius/backend/MINDSDB_MODEL_SETUP.md

    PARAMETERS = {
        "host": "host.docker.internal", -- Use this if you are running Docker locally "port": 3306,
-       "database": "used_cars_db",
-       "user": "root",
+       "database": "used_cars_db", --the repository you created earlier during database setup "user": "root",
-       "password": "root"  -- By default, this is set as 'root' };
+       "password": "root"  -- By default, this is set as ""  (no password) };

    SELECT * FROM mysql_conn.used_cars LIMIT 10;